 - Complete cognitive testing

 If you are selected for the muscle biopsy sub-study, the first biopsy will be obtained from the lower leg, next to the shin (tibialis anterior muscle).
-The second biopsy will be obtained 3 months later, either from the opposite leg, next to the shin (tibialis anterior) or the upper arm (biceps).
+The second biopsy will be obtained 3 months later, from the opposite leg, next to the shin (tibialis anterior).

 Additional follow-up visits will be at month 3 (if you provided a muscle biopsy), month 12 and month 24.